leomotors/stupid-problems/README.md

 # 🙇‍♂️ Credits

-`aquagenlib.h` by Senior at IPST Camp, [plumsirawit](https://github.com/plumsirawit) if I don't remember wrong.
+`aquagenlib.h` by Senior at IPST Camp, passed down to juniors.

 LaTeX Template forwarded from my friends, ~~so I don't know where it comes from~~ from [programming-in-th/statements](https://github.com/programming-in-th/statements/blob/master/templates/style.sty)